NEW: Devyani Khobragade reiterated her innocence as she left the U.S., India says

 U.S. officials had previously said Khobragade was entitled to consular immunity, which is less broad than diplomatic immunity and covers only actions carried out under official duties.

 Khobragade was India’s deputy consul general for political, economic, commercial and women’s affairs.
-But after her arrest, Indian officials appointed her as counselor at the country’s permanent mission to the United Nations in New York.
+But after her arrest, Indian officials appointed her as counsellor at the country’s permanent mission to the United Nations in New York.

 Through that post, she was accorded “the privileges and immunities of a diplomatic envoy,” the Indian Ministry of External Affairs said.

-Two senior U.S. officials said that the State Department had no choice but to grant Khobragade full diplomatic immunity once she was accredited to the United Nations because she did not pose a national security threat, which is the only reason for which, in very rare cases, immunity is denied.
+Two senior U.S. officials said that the State Department had no choice but to grant Khobragande full diplomatic immunity once she was accredited to the United Nations because she did not pose a national security threat, which is the only reason for which, in very rare cases, immunity is denied.

 When India refused the U.S. request to waive the immunity so that she could face the charges against her, she had to leave the country, the officials said.